A full range of support services is available to students at the International Institute of Modern Letters.

 Support for students with disabilities

-Our School is committed to ensuring all students have equal opportunities to resources and a successful academic journey while studying at the University.
-A range of support services is available to students with disabilities.
+The International Institute of Modern Letters is committed to ensuring all students have equal opportunities to resources and a successful academic journey while studying at Victoria University of Wellington.